 Tap any project to open its details and screenshots.

-itsme is Belgium's digital identity app, used by close to 8 million people to log in, confirm payments and sign documents at more than a thousand banks, insurers and public services, with no card reader and no passwords.
-An itsme e-signature carries the same legal weight as a handwritten one, so on the Android side the bar for security, stability and accessibility is about as high as it gets.
-Every feature clears review before it ships, and a slip has real consequences.
+1 screenshotI work on the Android side of itsme, Belgium's digital identity app, used by close to 8 million people to log in, confirm payments and sign documents at more than a thousand banks, insurers and public services, with no card reader and no passwords.
+An itsme e-signature carries the same legal weight as a handwritten one, so the bar for security, stability and accessibility is about as high as it gets: every feature clears review before it ships, and a slip has real consequences.
+It is the most security-critical work I have done.

 View details and screenshots